 2002 - BA (Hons) Physical Education (2:1) - Chelsea College

-Myself and colleagues at the University of Brighton's School of Sport and Service Management have been working with sports and voluntary organisations around the world to help heal fractured societies and promote a fairer world.
-Football 4 Peace International (F4P) emerged in 2001 from a partnership between researchers at the University and peace activists using sport as a tool in Israel and Northern Ireland.
-Today, it has touched the lives of over 8,000 children, over 600 coaches, embedded the methodology into the training of 20% of England’s Physical Education teachers and affected policy in some of sport's leading institutions.
+Myself, friends, colleagues and former students have been working with sports and voluntary organisations around the world to help heal fractured societies and promote a fairer world.
+Football 4 Peace International (F4P) emerged in 2001 from a partnership between researchers at the University of Brighton and peace activists using sport as a tool in Israel and Northern Ireland.
+Today, it has touched the lives of over 9,000 children, over 700 coaches, embedded the methodology into the training of approximately 20% of England’s Physical Education trainee teachers and affected policy in some of sport's leading institutions.

-From England’s and Northern Ireland’s Football Associations to NGO’s including the Korean Sharing Movement and higher education establishments such as the University of Johannesburg in South Africa, the team take a multi-dimensional approach of research; education and social engagement.
+The international team is made up of various partnerships and links take a multi-dimensional approach of research; education and social engagement.
 This approach utilises sport innovatively to deliver generic and bespoke ‘values-based’ palliative training and coaching programmes designed in and for areas suffering from high levels of cross-community conflict and various forms of political disorder and social disintegration.

-The emphasis on a grass roots, bottom up and sustainable approach to peace building and conflict resolution is reflective of F4P’s deep roots which were planted in Northern Ireland during the bitter sectarian strife of the 1970s and 1980s.
-The F4P model was refined and matured in the following decades through the undertaking of programmes in Israel, Jordan and the Palestinian Occupied Territories.
+The emphasis is on a grass roots, bottom up and sustainable approach to peace building and conflict resolution stems from personal experiences of its founders working in the republic of Ireland, Northern Ireland, Israel, Jordan and the Palestinian Occupied Territories.
 While the distinctive F4P model evolved against a background of ethno-religious conflict during its evolutionary history, the model has been adapted in ways that render it suitable to be used to help meet a number of related development and cross-community goals.
 It grew to incoporate others working in the Korean Penninsula, South Africa, The Gambia and Colombia.